 Even going in blind, you'll get just as much and more than you would with domain registration anywhere else.
 However, a common misconception is that Google Domains offers some sort of hosting.

 “Google Domain Hosting”, as of now, does not exist.
 They offer domain registration, forwarding, parking, and integration with G Suite in order to create email addresses.

-Google Domains does not offer website hosting and only partners with other hosts to help you create a website that your domain can be linked to.
+Google Domains does not offer website or blog site hosting and only partners with other hosts to help you create a website that your domain can be linked to.
 These partners include Google Sites, which is not the same as Google Domains and allows you to create free, wiki-type websites with no hosting costs.

 If you're a little bit lost, it's likely you're not quite sure how domain names get assigned or how they're completely separate from hosts and hosting companies.
 You can learn more about the domain name registration process and accredited domain name registrars by watching the following video.